 Does the bill affect refugee claimants already in Canada?+

-Important: This guide is based on publicly reported information from CIC News, canada.ca, and parliamentary records as of March 2026.
-Bill C-12 was awaiting Royal Assent.
-Implementation regulations had not been published.
+Important: This guide is based on information published by IRCC and the Government of Canada (canada.ca) and the Parliament of Canada (parl.gc.ca / LEGISinfo), reviewed June 2026.
+Bill C-12 received Royal Assent on March 26, 2026 (Statutes of Canada 2026, c.
+4); implementation regulations and in-force dates continue to be released.
 This is not legal advice.
 Consult a qualified immigration lawyer for advice specific to your situation.

 🍁 Your Next Step